HungFoolishry/HungFoolishry_blog/README.md

 # HungFoolishry_blog
-write little more than remeber
+write little more than remember